-The bill amends various sections of the West Virginia Code to address chronic absenteeism in schools by establishing that compulsory school attendance requirements will end on a student's 18th birthday.
+The bill amends various sections of the Code of West Virginia to address chronic absenteeism in schools by establishing that compulsory school attendance will end on a student's 18th birthday, while allowing for different attendance measures for students with exceptionalities.
 It removes criminal penalties for students aged 18 and older who are chronically absent, ensuring they receive the same notifications regarding unexcused absences as their parents or guardians.
-The bill introduces definitions for "chronically absent" and "student support specialist," and outlines the responsibilities of school officials in coordinating support services for students facing attendance issues.
-Additionally, it clarifies the roles of county attendance directors and their assistants in promoting regular school attendance and allows for referrals to the Department of Human Services for wrap-around services.
+The bill introduces definitions for terms such as "chronically absent," "student support specialist," and "wraparound services," and clarifies the roles of school officials in managing attendance issues.
+Additionally, it outlines the responsibilities of county attendance directors, including coordinating wraparound services and implementing a System of Support Plan for students facing attendance challenges.

 Statutes affected: Introduced Version: 18-8-1a, 18-8-2, 18-8-4, 18-8-5, 18-8-6a, 21-6-9, 49-1-202, 49-1-206, 49-4-701, 49-4-702, 49-4-702a, 49-4-711, 49-4-712